Total Control (TV series): Production

-Season 2 was directed by Wayne Blair, while writing credits include Stuart Page, Larissa Behrendt, Angela Betzien, Pip Karmel and Nakkiah Lui.
+Season 2 was directed by cast member Wayne Blair, while writing credits include Stuart Page, Larissa Behrendt, Angela Betzien, Pip Karmel, and Nakkiah Lui.
 Some scenes were filmed on location in Parliament House, Canberra as well as Sydney and Broken Hill.
+Darren Dale produced the second and third series.

+Production for the third and final series was announced on 31 May 2023.
+Wayne Blair co-directed with Jub Clerc.

 Release

 In advance of the broadcast premiere of Season 1 on ABC TV in October 2019, several episodes of the series received a preview screening in the Primetime program of the 2019 Toronto International Film Festival.

 Season 2 aired from 7 November 2021.

+The final season premiered on the ABC on 14 January 2024.
+The final episode aired on the ABC on 18 February 2024.